We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 5. Open your main water valve.

 This solution requires little more than a few minutes of investigative work.
-Your house has a main water valve, usually located near the meter; the valve controls the flow of water into your home’s pipes.
+Your house has a main water valve, usually located near the meter.
+This valve controls the flow of water into your home’s pipes.
 Find the valve and check to see if it’s completely open.
-Opening a half-shut valve is one of the quickest ways for increasing home water pressure.
+Opening a half-shut valve is one of the quickest ways to increase home water pressure.

 Sometimes the main valve is turned off accidentally during routine repairs and maintenance without the homeowner’s knowledge.
-If, for example, your drop in water pressure coincides with recent work you’ve had done on the home, the contractor may have turned off the main water supply and, at the end of the job, only partially reopened the valve.
+If, for example, your drop in water pressure coincides with recent work you’ve had done on the home, the contractor may have turned off the main water supply and only partially reopened the valve upon the job’s completion.
 The result: restricted water flow and reduced pressure.
 Fortunately, the valve is easy to adjust yourself—there’s no need to call a plumber for this.

-Many homes that rely on public water have a water pressure regulator (also called a pressure reducing valve).
-The regular ensures water doesn’t rush through the pipes and cause water hammer, and is typically is located either at the meter or where the service line enters the home.
-When the regulator goes bad the pressure gradually drops, causing a loss in velocity that affects some or all of the fixtures in your home.
+Many homes that rely on public water have a regulator, which is located either at the meter or where the service line enters the home.
+The regulator ensures water doesn’t rush through the pipes and cause water hammer.
+When the regulator goes bad, the pressure gradually drops, causing a loss in velocity that affects some or all of the fixtures in your home.

-To solve the problem, reset or replace this part, or—better yet—hire a plumber to do the work for you.
-If you don’t have a plumber, try using HomeAdvisor, an online platform (and BobVila.com partner) that makes it easy to find qualified, vetted local pros.
+To solve the problem, reset or replace this part.
+Better yet, hire a plumber to do the work for you.
+If you don’t already have a plumber in your list of contacts, try using HomeAdvisor, an online platform (and BobVila.com partner) that makes it easy to find qualified, vetted local pros.

 7. Look out for leaks.

 Cracked or damaged pipes may result in water leaks that siphon off water as it travels through your pipes, leaving you with just a trickle at the tap.
-To determine whether your main pipe is damaged, make sure all indoor and outdoor faucets indoors are shut off, then turn off the water valve in your home and write down the number that appears on your water meter.
+To determine whether your main pipe is damaged, make sure all indoor and outdoor faucets are shut off, then turn off the main water valve in your home and write down the number that appears on your water meter.
 Return in 2 hours and take the meter reading again.
-An increased reading is a sign of a leak, and a sign that it may be time to call in a plumber.
+An increased reading is a sign of a leak—and a sign that it may be time to call in a professional.

-Galvanized steel pipes are particularly vulnerable to corrosion over time, so if you decide to upgrade your pipes choose superior plastic or copper pipes.
+Galvanized steel pipes are particularly vulnerable to corrosion over time, so if you decide to upgrade your pipes, it’s a good idea to choose superior plastic or copper pipes.
 You should feel no pressure to DIY this particular fix: Replacing pipes requires the skills of a professional plumber.

 While it’s a costly project, pipe replacement will do more than improve your showering experience and increase water pressure.
 In addition to boosting water pressure and minimizing the chance of future leaks, swapping out old plumbing for new can reduce the risk that corrosives will contaminate your drinking water, resulting in better-quality H2O.